JockLawrie/SpineBasedRecordLinkage.jl/README.md

 The central concepts are described here.
 See below for an example.

-1. Record linkage is the process of determining whether 2 or more records from diferent data sets refer to the same _entity_.
+1. Record linkage is the process of determining whether two or more records from different data sets refer to the same _entity_.

-2. An entity is usually a person, but not necessarily.
-For example, an entity may be a business enterprise.
+2. An entity is often a person, but may be something else such as a business enterprise.

+3. The 2 basic approaches to record linkage are:
+   - **Cluster-based linkage**: Records from the various data sets are clustered according to their content.
+   - **Spine-based linkage**:   Records are linked one at a time to a _spine_ - a table in which each record specifies an entity.

 3. An entity is identified by a set of fields.
 For example, a person can be identified by his/her name, birth date, address, etc.